Program Evaluation Unit

 Student Feedback

-Feedback gathered through course evaluations and other student feedback forms relate to program.
-Hot spot surveys focus on place.
-Additional feedback sources focus on the person, specifically the professionalism and racism reporting processes which are designed to act on the most serious concerns in a timely fashion.
+These feedback sources include the professionalism and racism reporting processes designed to act on the most serious concerns in a timely fashion.

 MedSIS Feedback Process